danfuzz/samizdat/doc/language-guide/a01-samizdat-0.md

 Handling of all of these is implemented in Layer 2.

+#### Maps

+In Layer 0, parenthesized comma-separated lists of keys are not recognized.
+This is implemented in Layer 2.

 #### Variable Definition

 Only immutable variable definitions (`def name = ...`) are recognized in